top of page

 Reflections-January 4, 2026 I hope that the New Year finds you well and your 2026 is off to a good start.
 Even during winter, light is returning, slowly each and every day.
 May you relish the lengthening light.
 And may this art and blessing find you.
 Katalambano -by Amy Scott Robinson When light shines in darkness, the darkness is gone.
 In darkness, light cannot be swallowed or won, Contained or attained, or explained, grasped or gained, Seized or perceived, acquired or obtained.
 The dark doesn’t get it.
 The dark hasn’t found it.
 The dark cannot wrap understanding around it, For darkness cannot comprehend light, or know it, Cannot overwhelm, overcome, overthrow it; The dark has not conquered or crushed or controlled it The dark doesn’t get it.
 The dark cannot hold it.
 In Jesus was life, and the life was the light, because He held life – lightly – So that we’d hold it tight.
 I am grateful that retired Pastor Dennis Conrad can preach and lead worship on San Juan and Orcas Island, and Pastor Marc Hander, the Community Engagement Manager of Lutheran Community Services NW (Bellingham) can lead on Lopez Island.
 I look forward to being back with you all next Sunday.
 Blessings to each of you, Pastor Emma

-The following pages provide access to sermons given by our former Pastor Beth Eden during her tenure at the church between 2018 and 2025.
+The following pages provide access to the texts of sermons given by our former Pastor Beth Eden during her tenure at the church between 2018 and 2025.
 The section listings begin with the most recent sermons first and provide access to her sermons given yearly back to 2018.

 2021